SIT322 - Distributed Systems

 2 x 1 hour class per week, 2 x 1 hour practical per week

-This unit provides an introduction to distributed systems and applications by defining the basic issues of design and implementation of such systems.
-Basic concepts including virtualization and abstraction, integration, services and SOA, operating systems of distributed systems, distributed applications development, network operating systems and middleware are covered.
-Students will investigate the influence of distribution on operations performed on data, resource/object management and building applications, the role of interprocess communication and remote invocation to deal with distribution and will study basic aspects of resource protection, and name services.
+This unit provides insights to distributed systems and applications by defining the basic issues of design, implementation and integration of such systems.
+Basic concepts including integration, services and SOA, operating systems of distributed systems, distributed applications development, messaging systems and middleware are covered.
+Students will investigate the influence of distribution on operations performed on data, resource/object management and building applications by using Microsoft .NET framework, and data transformation to deal with distribution and system integration.
 Students will develop a distributed application that integrates an SQL database, an ASP.NET web form, a concurrent component processing business logic rules and an instance of messaging queue used in industry.
 A good programming background in C# is highly recommended for those who wish to achieve a high standard of this unit.

 Examination 60%, three assignments (10%, 15%, 15%) 40%.
 To be eligible to obtain a pass in this unit, students must achieve at least 40% in the examination, at least 50% of the assignment component and an overall mark of 50%.